Deniz-Git/deniz-python-learning/README.md

   1. append() and extend()

-They are same same  different.
+They are same same but different.
 Which forced me to get my feet wet with iterators and iterables.

   2. And also game logic, I was just building the game with If statements.
-Luckly I quickly realized that if something repeats itself I should probably create a function for it.
+Luckly I quickly realized if something repeats itself I should probably create a function for it.

   3. When i first started the blackjack project, I was super excited about dictionaries.
 So i was putting every function in a dictionary.
 FOR.
 NO. GOOD.
 REASON. :'( What a waste of time...